Helena Kagan: Medical career

 Kagan established the Israel Pediatrics Association in 1927.
-In the same year, she opened a shelter for homeless children, and a health center in the Old City of Jerusalem for working mothers, the precursor to those known today as Tipat Chalav.
+In the same year, she opened a shelter for homeless children, and a health center in the Old City of Jerusalem for working mothers, the precursor to those known today as Tipat Halav.
 In 1936, she established the pediatrics department of the Bikur Cholim Hospital in Jerusalem, which she headed until 1975.
 In 1947, she was elected member of the Board of Trustees of the Hebrew University, becoming its vice-chairwoman in 1965.

 Awards and recognition

 She was awarded the Israel Prize in 1975 for the special contribution to society and the state in community service.
 The pediatric department of Bikur Holim Hospital and a community center in Katamonim, Jerusalem, bear her name since 1962 and 1968 respectively.
 In her later years, Kagan worked as adviser to the Ministry of Health while keeping the pediatric consulting work at home.